 The growing presence of Target Date Funds (TDFs) in Defined Contribution Retirement Plans has been meteoric.
 In 2004, only 13% of Retirement plans had such funds.
-That percentage grew to 75% in 2009.
-However, the market swoon of 2008 (and into early 2009) brought a lot of attention to TDFs, and most of it was not good.
-Employees expecting to retire in 2010 (and thereby choosing a “2010 TDF”) testified to a joint hearing of the U.S. Department of Labor and the Securities and Exchange Commission last June that they “were shocked” by the steep losses in their “2010 TDF.”
+That percentage grew to well over 90% in 2020, with virtually all firms with over 5,000 employees having TDFs in their 401ks.
+However, the market swoon of 2008 (and early 2009) brought a lot of attention to TDFs, and most of it wasn’t good.
+Employees expecting to retire in 2010 (and thereby choosing a “2010 TDF”) testified to a joint hearing of the U.S. Department of Labor and the Securities and Exchange Commission that they “were shocked” by the steep losses in their “2010 TDF.”
 In fact, the average “2010 fund” lost 23% of its value in 2008, with at least one 2010 fund down 60%.
 Many (including government regulators) were asking how this could have happened.

-TDFs are designed to make investing for retirement convenient by automatically changing the mix of your investments over time.
-Most investment professionals agree that “asset allocation,” which involves dividing your investments among the various assts classes, such as stocks, bonds, and cash, as the single most important investment decision an investor will ever make.
-Once you select a TDF, the managers of the fund make all asset allocation decisions for you.
+TDFs are designed to make investing for retirement convenient by automatically changing your investment mix over time.
+Most investment professionals agree that “asset allocation,” which involves dividing your investments among the various asset classes, such as stocks, bonds, and cash, as the single most important investment decision an investor will ever make.
+Once you select a TDF, managers of the fund make all asset allocation decisions for you.

-TDFs, which are often mutual funds, hold a combination of stocks, bonds, and other investments.
-As time passes, the mix gradually changes according to the fund’s investment strategy.
-TDFs are funds are designed to match the long-term retirement dates that employees have in mind.
-The name of the fund often refers to its “target date,” such as “Portfolio 2040”, designed for employees who intend to retire near the year 2040.
-However, misunderstandings by employees can arise because TDFs, even if they have the same target date (e.g., 2040), can have profoundly different investment strategies and risks.
-Some employees assume that TDFs will guarantee that they will have enough retirement income at retirement, or that they can’t lose money, especially if they are close to the target date.
-In fact, TDFs do not remove the need for you decide before investing, and periodically thereafter, if the fund fits your situation.
+TDFs, which usually consist of mutual funds, hold a combination of stocks, bonds, and other investments.
+As time passes, the mix gradually changes to match the long-term retirement dates of employees.
+The TDF’s name refers to its “target date,” such as “Portfolio 2040”, set for employees who intend to retire in 2040.
+However, employee misunderstandings can arise because TDFs, even with the same target date (e.g., 2040), can have markedly different investment strategies and risks.
+Some employees assume that TDFs will guarantee them enough retirement income or that they can’t lose money.
+In fact, TDFs do not remove the need for the employee to decide if the TDF fits his/her situation.

-Most TDFs automatically change the fund’s mix of investments in a way that becomes more conservative as you approach the target date.
-Over time, most TDFs shift from a mix heavily laden with stock investments in the beginning to a more bond weighted mix.
-This “shift” over time is called the fund’s “glide path.”
-Never the less, funds vary enormously in philosophy, underlying assumptions, glide paths, and what constitutes an appropriate portfolio for a given age.
+Most TDFs automatically change the fund’s mix of investments to becomes more conservative as the employee approaches the target date.
+Over time, most TDFs shift from a mix heavily laden with stock investments to a more bond weighted mix.
+This “shift” is called the TDF’s “glide path.”
+Nevertheless, funds vary enormously in philosophy, underlying assumptions, glide paths, and what is an appropriate portfolio for a given age.
 For example, the percentage in equities in 2010 Funds vary from less than 15% to over 60%.
-This happens because there is really no consensus among TDF providers on appropriate glide paths.
-Furthermore, TDFs are typically designed for someone with an “average” risk tolerance, another concept that can vary dramatically by provider.
-In addition, TDFs with similar target dates also vary by when they arrive at a stable income glide path.
+This happens because there is no consensus among TDF providers on appropriate glide paths.
+Furthermore, TDFs are designed for someone with an “average” risk tolerance, which varies significantly by provider.
+In addition, TDFs with similar target dates also vary by the date they arrive at a stable income glide path.
 Some achieve this at the “target date,” while others not until 20 or even 30 years beyond that date.

-Problems grew with TDFs because a provision in the Pension Protection Act of 2007 allowed employers to use TDFs as “the qualified default investment option” for employees they automatically enrolled in their retirement plans and who failed to elect their own investment options.
-This meant that some employees found themselves automatically invested in TDFs by their employer without any direct decision on their part.
-In the past, the default option for employees who did not elect their own investments was a money market or stable value fund.
-Because these funds historically did not keep pace with inflation, it was difficult for these employees to adequately fund their retirements.
-So the use of TDFs as the “default option” was seen as an improvement.
-Never the less, as discussed, TDFs have presented their own set of issues.
+Problems grew with TDFs because a provision in the Pension Protection Act of 2007 allowed employers to use TDFs as “the qualified default investment option” for 401k enrollees who failed to elect their own investment choices.
+Therefore, employees found themselves automatically invested in TDFs by their employer without a direct decision on their part.
+In the past, the default option was a money market or stable value fund where the principal was guaranteed.
+Because these funds historically did not grow enough to keep pace with inflation, these employees fell short in funding their retirements.
+So, TDFs as the “default option” was seen as an improvement.
+Nevertheless, as we’ve seen, TDFs have their own sets of problems.

-The problems with TDFs underscore the need for employees to evaluate the appropriateness of a target date fund before (and after) investing in one.
-At a minimum, employees must consider a TDF’s:
+At a minimum, employees must evaluate the appropriateness of a TDF before (and after) investing in one.
+They must consider a TDF’s:

-All this information is available in the fund’s prospectus.
+This information is available in the TDF’s prospectus.